Outer Image Delivery Homepage Redesign

 Reflection & Learning

-This project reinforced the importance of research-driven design, accessibility-first thinking, and scalable system architecture.
+This project reinforced the importance of research-driven design, accessibility-first thinking, scalable system architecture, and iterative validation in building sustainable digital products.